 People join and remain at different synagogues for different reasons.
 One of the main things that motivates those of us at GHC is our desire for social connectedness.
 It is one of the top reasons we join and one of the top reasons we stay.
 How connected we feel to the other members of our community affects how we feel overall at the synagogue.
 We therefore strive to be a family for one another.

-Our GHC family welcomes and includes people from all walks of life and from many communities within Westchester County, singles and families – traditional, interfaith, blended and LGBT.
+Our GHC family welcomes and includes people from all walks of life and from many communities within Westchester County, singles and families – traditional, interfaith, blended and LGBTQ.
 We also are constantly striving to enhance our accessibility.
 We provide large print prayer books, wheelchair access, amplification devices for the hearing impaired, and additional assistance for special needs children.
 Special needs celebrations enhance our community’s joy.

 Embracing our tradition, religion and spirituality.

 As a Conservative synagogue, tradition is very important to us.
 We embrace it as egalitarians, striving to enhance the joy and spirituality of our services and religious observances.
 Tradition is the number one reason people join and stay members of our community.
 High holiday services are also in the top three of our reasons; the main reasons people attend high holiday services are tradition, religion and spirituality.